 Red – For specialist prescribers only

 Each of the 8,000 GP practices in England is part of a clinical commissioning group (CCG).
-There are more than 200 CCGs each commissioning care for an average of 226,000 people.(14) The prescribing traffic light systems and shared care agreements are determined by about 50 local Area Prescribing Committees (APC), each a collaborations of several CCGs, hospital and mental health trusts in a locality.
+There are more than 200 CCGs each commissioning care for an average of 226,000 people.(14) The prescribing traffic light system implementation and delivery is determined by about 50 local Area Prescribing Committees (APC), each a collaborations of several CCGs, hospital and mental health trusts in a locality.
 Unfortunately, the voluntary nature of accepting prescribing means in one UK children’s hospital 1 in 8 declined requests from primary care was for medications on the local area prescribing policies formulary’s ‘green list’.(15)

 Shared care agreements are a formalised transfer of clinical responsibility from a specialist service to general practice to facilitate prescribing by the GP.
 These shared care agreements are condition and medication specific, and each can run to several pages.
 Writing these guidelines is time consuming and acceptance is entirely voluntary at the individual patient level.
 Anecdotally few specialist prescribers know about the traffic light system or its content in their locality.
 For tertiary care prescribers the situation is further complicated by working over several APCs each with their own different traffic light list, and each requiring separate shared care agreement negotiations and documentations.
 Currently five APCs serve the single children’s hospital in the North East and North Cumbria; London is also served by five APCs.
 Few shared care agreements have been written across the UK for CYP and no national standardised templates exist.